-NOTE—A TRS Control subfield is not included in a non-HE PPDU.(#24425)
+NOTE—A TRS Control subfield is not included in a PPDU that is not an HE PPDU or an EHT PPDU.(#24425)

-The UL Data Symbols subfield indicates the number of OFDM symbols in the Data field of the HE TB PPDU response and is set to the number of OFDM symbols minus 1.
+The UL Data Symbols subfield indicates the number of OFDM symbols in the Data field of the HE TB PPDU response or EHT TB PPDU response and is set to the number of OFDM symbols minus 1.

-The RU Allocation subfield indicates the resource unit (RU) assigned for transmitting the HE TB PPDU response and the encoding is defined in 9.3.1.22.1 (General).
+The RU Allocation subfield indicates the resource unit (RU) assigned for transmitting the HE TB PPDU response or EHT TB PPDU response and the encoding is defined in 9.3.1.22.1 (General).

-The UL Target Receive Power subfield indicates the expected receive signal power, measured at the AP's antenna connector and averaged over the antennas, for the HE portion of the HE TB PPDU transmitted on the assigned RU as defined in Table 9-24a (UL Target Receive Power subfield in TRS Control field).
+The UL Target Receive Power subfield indicates the expected receive signal power, measured at the AP's antenna connector and averaged over the antennas, for the HE portion of the HE TB PPDU or the EHT portion of the EHT TB PPDU transmitted on the assigned RU as defined in Table 9-24a (UL Target Receive Power subfield in TRS Control field).